SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 * The `explored_parameter_table` overview over you parameters explored in the single runs

 * In each subtree *results.run_XXXXXXXX* there will be another explored parameter table summarizing the values in each run.

+Btw, you can switch the creation of these tables off (See ref:`more-on-envrionment`) to reduce the size of the final hdf5 file.

 ------------------------------------
 Loading